Geometric Phases of Nonlinear Elastic $N$-Rotors via Cartan's Moving Frames: Dynamics of nonlinear elastic -rotors under self-equilibrated external moments

-We next generalize the $N$-pendulum system described above by assuming that time-dependent external moments $\mathsf{M}^e_j(t)$, $j=1,\cdots,N$ act on the rigid bars (see Fig.~\ref{N-pendulum}).
+We next generalize the elastic $N$-rotor system described above by assuming that time-dependent external moments $\mathsf{M}^e_j(t)$, $j=1,\cdots,N$ act on the rigid rotors (see Fig.~\ref{N-pendulum}).
 In order to preserve the invariance of the total angular momentum we assume that

 The associated Lagrangian is\footnote{The external moments appear in the Lagrange d'Alembert principle.
 Equivalently, one can use Hamilton's principle using the modified Lagrangian given in \eqref{LagrN2}.}